Shi-why/Shi-why.github.io/_posts/Conveyer_genome.md

 ---
 layout: post
-title:  a post with images
+title:  The conveyer DNA
-date: 2015-05-15 21:01:00
+date: 2023-07-08
-description: this is what included images could look like
+description:
-tags: formatting images
+tags: Epigenetics
-categories: sample-posts
+categories: Biology analogy
 thumbnail: assets/img/9.jpg
 ---
 This is an example post with image galleries.